suncat2000/MobileDetectBundle/README.md

         switch_device_view: ~
     ````

-4. Config your http server
+4. Config your http server.
 Make sure that in your http server virtual host you make http://m.site.com to use app_mobile.php as its script file
     instead of app.php.

     After you have restarted your http server everything should work.